TL-System/plato/docs/Running.md

 ./run --config=configs/CIFAR10/fedavg_wideresnet.yml --log=info
 ```

-**Note:** the GPU resources requested in this example is a special group of GPU nodes on Compute Canada's `Cedar` cluster.
-You may only request these nodes as whole nodes, therefore you must specify `--gres=gpu:p100l:4`.
+**Note:** The above example requests a type of GPU on Compute Canada's `Béluga` cluster that requires a very short waiting time (as for July 2021, but things may change.)

 You may use any type of [GPUs available on Compute Canada](https://docs.computecanada.ca/wiki/Using_GPUs_with_Slurm).